 Project planning and management

-Project planning is the process of creating a plan for a project.
-This plan documents all of the steps needed to complete the project, and it can be used as an effective tool for ensuring that your team is on track with their work.
+Project planning is the process of creating a structured plan for a project.
+This plan documents all of the steps needed to complete the project and serves as an effective tool for keeping your team on track.
+The importance of planning in project management lies in its ability to provide clarity, direction, and a shared understanding of goals – setting the foundation for successful execution.

-Whereas project management is the process of implementing this plan and making sure that each step happens in an efficient manner.
+Whereas project management is the process of implementing this plan and ensuring that each step is carried out efficiently and effectively.

 Initiation